 Only contains documentation.

 Documentation commits are great candidates for squashing.
 However, commits should be squashed with discretion when they contain functional code.
-Look out for and resolve all rebase conflicts in messages and alerts shown after each step before finalizing the squashing operation.
+Look out for and resolve all rebase conflicts in messages and alerts shown after each step before finalising the squashing operation.

 Squashing is recommended but not required.
-If squashing related commits takes more than 90 minutes or results in difficult-to-resolve conflicts, please abort (e.g., git rebase --abort
+If squashing related commits takes more than 90 minutes or results in difficult-to-resolve conflicts, please abort (e.g.,

-) the squashing operation and request that the PR be merged as-is.
+git rebase --abort) the squashing operation and request that the PR be merged as-is.

 Squash related commits using GitHub Desktop as follows: